stevomatthews/Spoon-Knife/test-toc.md

 - Require *HSv5*.
 If so, it must prevent connections to any older versions of SRT by setting the minimum version 1.3.0 as shown above.

-Note that the following terms will be used to refer to applications that communicate using SRT:

- - *Party* is a component of the application that is using **exactly one** specified SRT socket (not the whole application!)
- - *Agent* is the currently described ("this") Party
- - *Peer* is the opposite Party that is (possibly about to be) connected to an *Agent*

 ## Short Introduction to SRT Packet Structure

-Every UDP packet carrying SRT traffic contains an SRT header.
+Every UDP packet carrying SRT traffic contains an SRT header (immediately after the UDP header).
 In all versions, the SRT header contains four major 32-bit fields:

  - `PH_SEQNO`
  - `PH_MSGNO`
  - `PH_TIMESTAMP`
  - `PH_ID`

+Their interpretation depends on the type of packet, of which there are two:
+*control packets* and *data packets*, defined by the first bit in the `PH_SEQNO` field.

-Their interpretation largely depends on the type of packet.
-Here, for example, is a representation of an SRT 1.3.0 data packet header:
+Here, for example, is a representation of an SRT 1.3.0 **data packet header** (where the “packet type” bit = 0):

 ```
    0                   1                   2                   3